Significant Injuries and Liability

 The Accident

-You see, this client, she was almost 40 years old when she was involved in a significant motorcycle accident.
+You see, this client, was almost 40 years old when she was involved in a significant motorcycle accident.
 An unlicensed 16-year-old minor had run a stop sign while driving an automobile.
 My client was a passenger on a motorcycle when they were struck by the young driver.
 My client was thrown from the motorcycle.
 As you can imagine, she suffered significant injuries.

 Initial Consultation

 She called me weeks after her accident, and she was lost as to what to do next.
 I remember the day she came to my office.
 She was in a wheelchair.
-Her son of about 18 years of age wheeled her into my office.
-On that day at my office, I remember thinking that this is the exact type of client that led me to begin my career as a personal injury attorney.
+Her son about 18 years of age wheeled her into my office.
+On that day at my office, I remember thinking that this was the exact type of client that led me to begin my career as a personal injury attorney.
 It was so terrible what happened to her, and I wanted to go to war for her to get every single dime I possibly could for her.

 Immediate Action